Australian Wine from

 Wine tours to this region can be combined with visits to the nearby Orange Wine Region and the Hilltops Wine Region around the town of Young to the south.

 The township of Cowra itself is well worth a visit.
-It is the site of a World War Two prisoner of war camp from where a large breakout of Japanese prisoners occured in August 1944.
+It is the site of a World War Two prisoner of war camp from where a large breakout of Japanese prisoners occurred in August 1944.
 There is a war cemetery and a Japanese Garden commemorating this event.

 Email